Author | Curator | DJ | Artist | Educator

 Adrian Loving is a published contemporary art and music historian, educator, visual artist, and DJ.
 Throughout his 20+ year career in the arts, Loving has curated exhibitions, music festivals, and public programming at various museums, cultural institutions, and art fairs including the Smithsonian's National Museum of African Art (NMAFA), IDB International Development Bank, National Gallery of Art (Washington, DC) and the Andy Warhol Museum (Pittsburgh), Miami Art Week and CAN Art Fair Ibiza.

-Loving is a working DJ and producer, which has him traveling extensively in the USA and abroad to Brazil, Malta, Spain, and South Africa to collaborate with musicians creating electronic soundscapes and dance tracks for the forthcoming spring 2024 release debut album Inner Temples: Travelscapes Vol.1.
-Adrian’s talents for spotting music artists rooted in Jazz, Funk, Soul, and Afro-Diasporic music, has led to his curatorial development of the 3rd Annual Rock The Park DC: Weekender featuring international talent including Jazzy Jeff, J.Rocc, Moodymann, Trouble Funk, and Lisa Shaw.
+Loving is a working DJ and producer, which has him traveling extensively in the USA and abroad to Brazil, Malta, Spain, and South Africa to collaborate with musicians creating electronic soundscapes and dance tracks for his album series Inner Temples: Travelscapes Vol. 1 and the forthcoming installation project Inner Temples: Blacklight Jungle (2026).
+Adrian’s talents for spotting music artists rooted in Jazz, Funk, Soul, and Afro-Diasporic music have led to his curatorial development of the Annual Rock The Park DC: Weekender Series (2021-2023)featuring international talent including Jazzy Jeff, J.Rocc, Moodymann, Trouble Funk, and Lisa Shaw.
 He has performed at prominent spaces and events such as The White House Correspondent’s Dinner, First Avenue: 7th Street Entry, CCCB in Barcelona, and Worldwide Festival in France.
-Loving currently maintains a full-time faculty position as an Instructor of Visual Art, at Georgetown Day School in Washington, DC.
+Loving recently transitioned from an 11-year art faculty position at Georgetown Day High School to dedicate himself fully to artmaking, curating events, and music production - furthering his positive impact on the cultural landscape.

 Design For Diversity is an online publishing organization that offers educational materials to teachers, students, schools, and creative institutions.
 The goal is to provide thought-provoking content that mixes art, music, gender, and social justice themes — created by in-house writers or commissioned works by select artists.
 Fade To Grey: Androgyny, Style, & Art In 80s Dance Music is the first project produced by Design For Diversity.